-At the time of writing the article, Brazil has changed its visa policy very recently and now Indians are visa-exempt, this article can serve other nationalities who need a tourist visa for Brazil.
+At the time of writing the article, Brazil has changed its visa policy and now Indians would be visa-free for Brazil.
+But it still has not been implemented.
+This article can serve any nationalities who need a tourist visa for Brazil.

 Citizens of all the countries in EU, North & South America, Australia and many other Asian countries can enter Brazil without a visa for 90 days stay.
 You can check whether you need a visa or you are eligible for a visa waiver on this list.

-- A complete application form that you need to fill on the Portal of Ministry of Foreign Affairs of Brazil.
+The application form for Brazil visa that you need to fill on the Portal of Ministry of Foreign Affairs of Brazil.
+There is no need to fill in a physical application.
+However, after filling it in, you would get a receipt, which you must take a printout of.

 I booked flight tickets from Quito to Rio de Janeiro & then a return ticket from Rio de Janeiro to New Delhi after 80 days.

-- Proof of financial stability : They need bank statements for the last 6 months.
+Like any other visa application, Brazil also needs you to show proof of funds when you apply for a Brazil visa for tourism, They need bank statements for the last 6 months.
 They don’t say how much money is good enough.
-As per my assumption, 3000$ is a good bet.
+As per my assumption, $3000 is a good bet.
 The more, the merrier.

 I showed my bank statements as well as the statements of a couple of credit cards for the last 6 months.